To contact ANZARME please email:

 2024 Conference Convenors

-Dr Graham McPhail –
+Dr Graham McPhail

-Dr Graham McPhail is a senior lecturer in the School of Curriculum and Pedagogy, in the Faculty of Education and Social Work, at the University of Auckland, New Zealand.
+Dr Graham McPhail is an Associate Professor in the School of Curriculum and Pedagogy, in the Faculty of Education and Social Work, at the University of Auckland, New Zealand.
 He took up this position in 2015 after twenty years of work in the secondary education sector.
 His research is centred on the role of knowledge in the curriculum, in particular within C21 schooling and music education contexts.
 He is the lead editor for New Zealand’s first volume on secondary school music education Educational Change and the Secondary School Music Curriculum in Aotearoa New Zealand published by Routledge in 2018.
 Graham currently has 30 papers published in a number of journals both in New Zealand and internationally.

-Associate Professor David Lines –
+Associate Professor David Lines

 David Lines, PhD (Education) is Associate Professor of Music Education at the University of Auckland.
 His research is in the area of educational philosophy and the arts, particularly music and music education.
 He has also undertaken qualitative inquiries in early childhood arts education, improvisation and education, creativity, music technology, community music and cultural diversity.
 David plays piano in an instrumental jazz ensemble and has contributed to five recorded albums and numerous performances.
 His music teaching career has spanned primary, secondary and tertiary levels and has composed several full scale school musicals.
 David supervises music education students at PhD, Masters and Honours levels and also coordinates and teaches in the undergraduate music education programme at university.